23 Truths About "Geriatric Pregnancies" From Women Who Had Them

-3. "There's a lot of testing for everything under the sun, but don't let that scare you — what they never really tell you that the chances of birth defects only go up ever-so-slightly."
+3. "There's a lot of testing for everything under the sun, but don't let that scare you — what they never really tell you is that the chances of birth defects only go up ever so slightly."

 "That gave me a lot of comfort."

 5. "My baby was not a 'mistake.'
 I was 41 years old with four grown kids when I started over with my son, and I was asked all the time if he was a 'mistake.'
 Even though my family may look different than many others, that doesn't make it weird."

 6. "If anything feels off — anything — call your doctor.
 Being over 35 makes you more likely to develop preeclampsia.
 I developed it, spent weeks in the hospital, and gave birth nine weeks early.
 It scares me to think what might have happened if I didn't have my strange feelings checked out."